rootatandela/Andela-Pair-Programming/README.md

 # Chats

-A user should be able to chat with other users on the session
+A user should be able to chat with other users on the session (This feature is still under development)

 # To install the app
 clone this repository https://github.com/rootatandela/Andela-Pair-Programming